-Your support of United Way of Monroe County improves the lives and futures of all people in the community.
+Your support of United Way of South Central Indiana improves the lives and futures of all people in the community.
 We bring together expertise, funding, and volunteer support to positively impact the resilience of our community, and those who live within it.
 Together with partner agencies and community partners, we work to eliminate inequities experienced by low-income and diverse populations so that all people have a safe, healthy home environment, achieve their educational potential, and increase their financial stability.
 We commit to building bridges across cultural, racial, religious, and economic boundaries.

 United Way’s Born Learning initiative helps parents, caregivers, and our community support positive early childhood development.
 Born Learning provides easy research-based ways to turn everyday moments into fun learning opportunities for young children.
 Read more.